-I’ve always had a fantasy football philosophy regarding Alabama players: When in doubt, draft anyone who played under Nick Saban and you’ll probably be fine.
+I've always had a fantasy football philosophy regarding University of Alabama players: When in doubt, draft anyone who played under Nick Saban and you'll probably be fine.

-That being said, Alabama signal callers aren’t doing too bad.
-Entering week 1 of the 2021 NFL season, three former Crimson Tide quarterbacks will be starting for their respective teams.
+That being said, Crimson Tide signal callers aren't doing too bad.
+Three former Alabama quarterbacks are starting for their respective teams in the NFL.

 Bryce Young has a lot of college football left to play before he goes pro.
 But when he does, he'll be more than prepared thanks to his parents.